In Standalone Mode

 </property>

-Running Metastore and HiveServer2
+Running Metastore

-When using MySQL for Metastore,
+When using MySQL for the Metastore database,

 the script automatically downloads a MySQL connector